 The burger was largely unremarkable.
 Slightly inconsistently cooked with a few pink spats across it’s section but offered of good ingredients, paired with well presented chips it was a pretty serviceable dish.
 My duck pie was topped with mashed potato and packed with pearl barley that leant a slightly gelatinous presence.
 Chunks of duck breast were generously in quantity but the dish lacked subtlety.
 Sprigs of thyme were unwelcome and required extrication from my mouth on a couple of occasions but largely a decently hearty meal.
 Braised red cabbage was an acceptably sharp accompaniment.

 We were only going for a quick single course lunch so maybe didn’t give too much of a chance to shine, but one can only base judgement on what’s presented.
-Surely half the point of a relaxed spot like Bills is an ability to cater for multi course blow outs as well as a rushed but decent lunch?
+Surely half the point of a relaxed spot like Bills York is an ability to cater for multi course blow outs as well as a rushed but decent lunch?
 I might have come across a little negative so far but in reality everything was entirely acceptable… just a bit too expensive.
 A course each, a small bowl of olives and a small glass of wine each topped £20 a head.
 When we’re into that bracket there’re plenty of other options I’d recommend first.